Hong Kong Outstanding Students Awards: Selection process

-Before 2011, applicants first needed to sit for a written test that comprises questions from all disciplines, including languages, mathematics, logic, science, history, geography and current issues.
-40 finalists would be selected to participate in the group interview, after which 10 or 11 winners would be selected.
+Before 2011, applicants first needed to sit for a written test that comprised questions from disciplines including languages, mathematics, logic, science, history, geography, and current issues.
+40 finalists would be selected to participate in a group interview, after which 10 or 11 winners would be selected.

 Since 2011, applicants, as the first step, are required to take a written test of similar format.
-50 finalists are short-listed to participate in a 2-day camp which aims to assess applicants’ inter-personal skills and leadership potential.
+Candidates are short-listed to participate in a two-day camp which aims to assess applicants’ inter-personal skills and leadership potential.
 20 students are then selected to enter the panel interview round.
 Finally, 10 winners are chosen based on their performance in all stages.

+Subsequently, the Youth Arch Foundation further revamped the selection process for the Award.
+In addition to the previous assessment processes, finalists will be invited to participate in the Enrichment Program during the summer break.
+This program will help them enhance themselves, broaden their horizons, and develop their strengths.
+Participants will have the chance to engage in in-depth discussions with renowned figures, community leaders, various organisations, as well as outstanding students from previous years and other schools.
+During the sharing session for finalists, they will have the opportunity to share their learning achievements and experiences from the summer break.

 Prizes

 All awardees and finalists of the Award are invited to join a four-day summer leadership training camp.
 Starting from 2011, winners of the Award will be invited to partake in a study tour.
-In 2013 and 2014, awardees went on to an experiential learning and cycling trip in Cambodia.
-In 2015, students participated in a service learning and environmental trip in Sumatra, where there were guided to produce environmental-themed videos.
+In 2013 and 2014, awardees went on an experiential learning and cycling trip in Cambodia.
+In 2015, students participated in a service learning and environmental trip in Sumatra, where they were guided to produce environmental-themed videos.

+From 2016, awardees visited different places such as Guangxi, Sri Lanka, Chiang Mai, Hua Hin for the service learning trip.
+During these trips, they engaged in cultural exchanges with the locals and contributed to the community through activities such as teaching and repairing community facilities.
+They embodied the spirit of "Giving is Outstanding" through their dedicated service.

 Other awards

-In 2009, Doreen Leung, died.
+In 2009, Doreen Leung died.
 In memory of her, Youth Arch Foundation set up the Doreen Leung Memorial Service Award in 2010 to uphold her selfless spirit of serving the community.

-The awardee is selected according to his or her community services records, as well as voting result among the nominees.
+The awardee is selected according to their community service records, as well as voting result among the nominees.
 Chung To, a social leader and Chi Heng Foundation Founder and chairperson, will be the mentor of the awardee for a year.